Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Cons

-The Savage Arms 42 is a modernized take on the no longer produced M6 Survival Rifle and gives shooters a combination of a .22 LR rifle and a .410 shotgun.
+The Savage Arms 42 is a modern take on the discontinued M6 Survival Rifle, and it gives shooters a combination of a .22 LR rifle and a .410 shotgun.

 While combination guns have fallen out of vogue, they still make for excellent multi-purpose survival/hunting guns.
 (Photo: Savage Arms)